timjim/timjim.github.io/index.markdown

 		<div class="profile">
 			<p class="date">25th March 2020</p>
 			<p class="name">Dharmesh Raithatha, Partner at Forward Partners</p>
-			<p>Dharmesh is the founder of Stride.VC; a seed-stage fund operating in London and Paris.
-Previously he was a General Partner at Accel, and an early backer in notable startups including Deliveroo, Zoopla, Secret Escapes, and CarWow.</p>
+			<p>Dharmesh is a Product Partner at Forward Partners; an £81m early-stage fund that has invested in 55+ companies primarily in Applied AI, Marketplaces, and E-Commerce.</p>
 		</div>
 	</div>
 	<div class="previously">